 Atmosphere is almost a feeling, isn't it?
 When I think of atmosphere, I think of depth, perspective, distance, maybe even just air.
 Because the atmosphere is the air around us, right?
 We breathe it in and look through it.
 Sometimes there is water in the atmosphere, sometimes fog, and sometimes - like when I hiked to the top of a mountain a few months ago - it is crystal clear.

-But let's turn our attention to the artist we are looking at this month, because, in my opinion, he is a master of atmosphere.
-And I have loved his work for years, especially looking up to him as an acrylic artist.
+Now let's turn our attention to the artist we are looking at this month, because, in my opinion, he is a master of atmosphere.
+I have loved his work for years, especially looking up to him as an acrylic artist.

 What I Learned

 Taking up O’Toole to paint my master copy taught me a few important lessons:

 - He controlled his edges well.
 One of the ways O’Toole created atmosphere is with his edges.
 He used lots of bold colors with sharp, well defined edges up front and more faded edges further back into the painting.
 It gives his paintings a feeling of depth.
 More on how O'Toole got these crisp edges in a second.